sofa-framework/sofa/readme.txt

      If not launch project.bat.
      Then launch nmake to build all projects.

-After creating the projects, verify that project runSOFA is the activated project.
+After creating the projects, verify that project runSofa is the activated project.